alexshtf/alexshtf.github.io/_posts/2026-01-01-Spectrum-Props.md

 ---
 layout: post
 title:  "Robustness, interpretability, and scaling of eigenvalue models"
-tags: ["machine learning", "deep learning", "adversarial robustness", "robustness", "scaling", "spectrum", "eigenvalue", "symmetric", "hermitian"]
+tags: ["machine learning", "eigenvalue models", "adversarial robustness", "interpretability", "spectral norm", "operator norm", "regularization"]
 description: We discuss mathematical properties that relate to the robustness and interpretability of eigenvalues as models, and demonstrate those by training on a tabular dataset.
 We obtain a family that improves with scaling, while remaining interpretable and robust.
 comments: true
 image: assets/pow_spec_props_norms_reg_15.png